Tuesday, February 23, 2010

 *Please consult your physician before making any major changes to your health routine.
 Always inform your physician of supplements that you may be taking or dietary changes you have made.*

-Tonight, why don't you apply some Sore No More! to your problem areas and settle in to watch your favorite movie with a healthy bowl of
+Tonight, why don't you apply some Sore No More! to your problem areas and settle in to watch your favorite movie with a healthy bowl of lentils and rice?

 To learn more about the anti inflammatory diet please visit the following links: